Mary Berry

-She has published more than 75 cookery books, including her best-selling Baking Bible in 2009.
+Berry has published more than 75 cookery books, including her best-selling Baking Bible in 2009.
 Her first book was The Hamlyn All Colour Cookbook in 1970.
 She hosted several television series for the BBC and Thames Television.
 Berry is an occasional contributor to Woman's Hour and Saturday Kitchen.
-She is a judge on the television programme The Great British Bake Off.
+She was a judge on the television programme The Great British Bake Off from 2010 until 2016.